sanity-io/sanity-plugin-mux-input/README.md

 1. Fork this repo.
 1. Install the sanity cli and create a sanity project: `npm install -g @sanity/cli && sanity init`.
 Follow the prompts, starting out with the blog template is a good way to go.
 1. `cd` into your project directory, run `npm install && npm start` - your sanity studio should be running on http://localhost:3333.
-1. `cd` into the `plugins` director of your project.
+1. `cd` into the `plugins` directory of your project.
 1. Fork this repo and clone your fork into the `plugins` directory inside your project `git clone git@github.com:your-fork/sanity-plugin-mux-input.git`.
 1. Open `sanity.json`, go to the `plugins` array and add `mux-input`.
 1. Re-start the sanity studio server with `npm start`.
 1. Edit `schemas/post.js` and add follow the plugin documentation to add a `mux.video` type field.
-1. Your studio should reload, and now when you edit the plugin code it should reload the studio, when you're done create a branch, put in a PR and a maintainer will review it.
+1. Your studio should reload, and now when you edit the plugin code it should reload the studio, when you're done creating a branch, put in a PR and a maintainer will review it.
 Thank you!

-## Publishing
+# Publishing

+Publishing is done by pushing [Conventional Commits](https://github.com/semantic-release/semantic-release#how-does-it-work).
+On the [studio-v2](/tree/studio-v2) branch this will result in:

+- a new version on the `latest` dist-tag.
+- running `yarn add sanity-plugin-mux-input` or `npm i sanity-plugin-mux-input` will fetch the new version.
+- running `sanity install mux-input` will fetch the new version.
+- studio-v3 users are unaffected.
+  On the [main](/tree/main) branch this will result in:
+- a new prerelease version on the `studio-v3` dist-tag.
+- running `yarn add sanity-plugin-mux-input@studio-v3` or `npm i sanity-plugin-mux-input@studio-v3` will fetch the new version.
+- running `sanity install mux-input` won't fetch the new version.

+After Studio v3 turns stable this behavior will change.
+The v2 version will then be available on the `studio-v2` dist-tag, and `studio-v3` is upgraded to live on `latest`.

-### Test
+# Test

-`yarn semantic-release`

-### Go live

-`yarn semantic-release -- --no-ci`
+`npm test`